GoogleCloudPlatform/deploymentmanager-samples/examples/v2/dataproc/README.md

 Use `dataproc.yaml` to deploy this example template after changing REGION_TO_RUN and ZONE_TO_RUN.

-When ready, deploy with the following command:
+When ready, deploy with following command:

     gcloud deployment-manager deployments create DEPLOYMENT_NAME --config dataproc.yaml